10 Best Sleeping Pads for Backpacking in 2024

 On the other hand, if you are doing winter or snow camping, then you will want something with an R-value closer to 5.
 Pads with R-values higher than 5 are heavier and generally intended for car camping.

-If you plan on doing cold-weather camping, be sure to get a sleeping pad with a high R-value
+If you plan on doing cold-weather backpacking in the snow, get a sleeping pad with a high R-value

 Weight